diecccoo/Cultural-heritage-bigdata-project/config/README.md

 Each topic is created with **1 partition** and **1 replica**, using the `kafka-topics.sh` CLI tool.

+When using the create_kafka_topics.sh script, please ensure that the file uses Unix-style line endings (LF).
+This is especially important if you're working on Windows, where text editors may default to Windows-style line endings (CRLF), which can cause unexpected behavior such as syntax errors (^M visible in shell).

 ### `kafka/server-1.properties`

 Kafka broker configuration file mounted inside the Kafka container to customize its behavior.
 Key settings include: